 - Kraken accepts deposits in fiat currencies which include: USD, EUR, GBP, CAD and JPY

 - The platform supports margin trading for users looking for larger exposure with limited funds.

 - Kraken does not support credit cards.
 However, it supports bank transfer and SEPA (for EU customers).

 - Kraken is quite competitive as far as fees are concerned.
 Transaction fees can range from 0.0% to 0.26%, depending upon your trading pair and trading volume.
 You can check the details here.

-- It serves 32 countries and is very popular in USA, Europe, Canada and Singapore.
+- It serves 32 countries and is very popular in the USA, Europe, Canada, and Singapore.

-- A downside of Coinbase is that it charges quite high transactions fees, sometimes as high as 4.5%.
+- A downside of Coinbase is that it charges quite high transaction fees, sometimes as high as 4.5%.

 - Coinbase accepts only three fiat currencies: USD, GBP and EUR.

-- Coinbase is one of the very few exchanges to provide customer support over telephone.
+- Coinbase is one of the very few exchanges to provide customer support over the telephone.

 - In addition to the exchange, Coinbase also provides a cryptocurrency wallet (not the safest way to store cryptocurrencies) to its user.

 Coinbase is probably the most user-friendly exchange and is great for beginners!
 For this reason, it has become the first choice for newbies who are buying Bitcoin for the first time.
 Coinbase also has a very useful iOS and Android app.